digirights/gdpr-para-ciudadanos/modules/Module 4/_posts/2018-11-5-next-steps.md

 ### 1. Everything went well and you received all the information you requested

+Great job!
+You have made a good data request and the organisation has been able to comply - it's all good!

 &nbsp;

 ### 2. You’ve received information as per your request but feel it’s incomplete